-OVER FIVE decades it built up a reputation as one of the city’s top watering holes, but since the death of its ‘captain’, the Waverley bar has closed its doors.
+OVER FIVE decades it developed a reputation as one of the city's top watering holes, but since the death of its '˜captain', the fate of the Waverley Bar is uncertain.

-Perched next to the World’s End, St Mary Street’s Waverley bar was a jewel in the Old Town’s crown, and has been much-missed since its demise.
+Perched next to the infamous World’s End, St Mary Street’s Waverley Bar was a jewel in the Old Town’s crown, and has been much-missed since its demise.

 Its chief publican, the mild-mannered Ean Walker, was an eccentric but well-loved character who had been at the helm for decades and held on firm to “the old ways”.

 The Waverley’s clientele, a real mix of talents, professions, and social backgrounds, knew Ean’s ways well.
 Non-regulars and tourists, however, could be alarmed.